 Shelter hours are Tuesdays and Wednesdays, 8:30 a.m. to 2:30 p.m., Thursdays and Fridays, 8:30 a.m. to 6:30 p.m. and Saturdays, 8:30 a.m. to 4:30 p.m.
 The shelter is closed Sunday and Monday.
 The telephone number is 508-627-8662.

-Contributions are always gratefully accepted.
-Please make checks out to The Animal Shelter of Martha’s Vineyard; the mailing address is P.O.
-Box 1829, Edgartown MA 02539.
+Contributions are always gratefully accepted; the shelter is funded solely by donations.
+Please make checks out to the Animal Shelter of Martha’s Vineyard; the mailing address is P.O.
+Box 1829, Edgartown, MA 02539.